Does Home Insurance Cover Decks and Patios?

 Prevent Further Damage

-Most policies require you to take reasonable steps to prevent further damage after a covered loss.
-This might mean covering a damaged area with a tarp or securing loose boards.
-Keep all receipts for emergency repair materials (these costs may be reimbursable).
+Most policies require you to take reasonable steps after a covered loss, so cover damaged areas with a tarp or secure loose boards right away.
+Keep receipts for emergency repair materials, because those costs are often reimbursable.

 3. 3